e-mergo/qs-emergo-triggers/README.md

 ## Changelog

+#### 1.2.20200731
+- Added detection of invalid field names in actions
+- Fixed selection of stories for _Start Story_ navigation action
+- Fixed enabling/disabling of individual actions
+- Fixed use of translated labels for settings where possible
+- Fixed logic for the _Open Documentation_ button

 #### 1.1.20200713
-- Added Start After and Duration settings for the Time Passed event
+- Added _Start After_ and _Duration_ settings for the _Time Passed_ event
-- Added the Log to Console action
+- Added the _Log to Console_ action
-- Fixed the execution of triggers for the Time Passed event to run in parallel
+- Fixed the execution of triggers for the _Time Passed_ event to run in parallel
-- Fixed selection of Dual values for the Select Adjacent Value action
+- Fixed selection of Dual values for the _Select Adjacent Value_ action

 #### 1.0.20200623
 - Updated docs files